 we obtain for x=0 that

-It is more convenient to represent the parameter k as a circular frequency with the De Broglie wavelength
+It is more convenient to represent the parameter k as a circular frequency with the De Broglie’s wavelength of the particle

 For x=L the solution gives